 - Systems glitches, including business process failures.

 T-Mobile recently had a serious data breach that compromised the data of up to 77 million people.
-This includes 40 million people that ware not even clients, but former clients and people that applied for credit with the company.
+This includes 40 million people that wear not even clients, but former clients and people that applied for credit with the company.
 The breach included their full names, dates of birth, social security numbers and driver’s license information.

 This is just one example of a data breach, and it’s not even one of the largest.
 When something like this happens, those whose information was compromised have to worry about identity theft and financial loss.
-The issues can be far reaching and cause problems for years.
+The issues can be far-reaching and cause problems for years.

-A company that has had a serious data breach may find themselves facing financial and legal penalties.
+A company that has had a serious data breach may find itself facing financial and legal penalties.
 In the T-Mobile case, the company admitted to fault but agreed to a $350 million dollar settlement to customers affected by the breach.